 Pines have long, bundled needles and can usually be identified by the number of needles in a bundle.
 Their cones are the largest of the coniferous plants in the region.
 These cones have thick, woody scales.

 Ponderosa, Lodgepole, Western, and Whitebark pines grow throughout the mountains while Jeffery, Knobcone, Sugar, and Limber pines can be found in the mountains of southwestern Oregon.

-Spruces have needles much akin to Douglas firs but they are sharp and pointed.
+Spruces have needles much akin to Douglas firs, but they are sharp and pointed.
 Each needle grows on its own small peg, a unique feature of spruces.
-The cones have extremely thin scales and the bark is gray and scaled.
-Sitka, Engelmann, and Brewer are spruce confers in the northwest U.S.
+The cones have extremely thin scales, and the bark is gray and scaled.
+Sitka, Engelmann, and Brewer are spruce conifers in the northwest U.S.

 Larches are dissimilar from other conifers in the area.
 They are actually deciduous and drop their needles in the fall.
 Like pines, the needles grow in bundles but with many more needles per bundle.
 Western and Alpine larches can be found in the Pacific Northwest on the east side of the Cascades and high in the North Cascades of Washington respectively.

 North American cedars are different than those of the Himalayas and the Mediterranean.
 They belong to four genera, none of which are Cedrus.
 They have flat, scale-like leaves and stringy-looking bark and all belong to the Cypress family.
 The Western Red cedar is the most common of these regional coniferous plants but Incense, Alaska, and Port Orford cedars occur rarely in some areas.

 The only cypress native to the Pacific Northwest is the Modoc cypress.
 Other cypresses that make the Northwest their home are the Western juniper, Rocky Mountain juniper, redwood, and sequoia.
 Similar to the giant sequoia, the redwood is native to the Pacific Northwest and can only be found in northern California.